QueenMargaretsCompSci/PiWars2016/README.md

 # PiWars2016
-Code form our PiWars robot for the 2016 competition
+Code from our PiWars robot for the 2016 competition